zazuum/xlsxgrep/README.md

 ## Owerview

-*xlsxgrep* is a command-line tool to search text in XLSX and XLS files.
-It works similarly to Unix/Linux *grep*.
+*xlsxgrep* is a CLI tool to search text in XLSX and XLS files.
+It works similarly to Unix/GNU Linux *grep*.

 ## Features